Find Grad Schools

 Doctor’s Degrees in Cognitive Science

 There are 15 colleges and univerities across the nation that offer a doctor's degree in cognitive science.
-This major attracts roughly equal numbers of men and women.
-Around 8 of these students are from underrepresented racial-ethnic groups.
-Also, 34.2% of cognitive science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 5 were from an underrepresented racial-ethnic group.
+Also, 37.9% of cognitive science graduates were international students.

 Education Levels of Cognitive Science Majors